department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/mustard-gas.md

 You may be able to get disability benefits if you have a disability believed to be caused by contact with mustard gas or lewisite and your military record shows you had contact with mustard gas or lewisite.

-**If you were in the Army** and served in:
+**If you were in the Army** and served in these places:
 - Bari, Italy
 - Bushnell, FL
 - Camp Lejeune, NC
 - Camp Sibert, AL
 - Dugway Proving Ground, UT
 - Edgewood Arsenal, MD
-- Naval Research Lab, Washington D.C.
+- Naval Research Lab, Washington, DC
 - Ondal, India
-- Rocking Mountain Arsenal, CO
+- Rocky Mountain Arsenal, CO
 - San Jose Island, Panama Canal Zone

-**If you were in the Navy** and served in:
+**If you were in the Navy** and served in these places:
 - Bari, Italy
 - Camp Lejeune, NC
 - Charleston, SC